chetan51/chetansurpur/source/drafts/biphasic-sleep-experiment.md

 * Alertness: **High**
 * Energy: **Medium**
+* Eye moisture: **High**

 I had a little over 7 hours of sleep last night, which isn't ideal because I'm a tiny bit tired.
 Also, I just drank Soylent for dinner.
 This is only the second time I've tried it.
 So I hope it doesn't interfere with my sleep tonight.
 But I'll just start the experiment tonight and we'll see what happens.

+### Day 1 (Sep.
+19, 2015 - Saturday)

+* Sleep (core): **1 AM - 7 AM (6 hours) (+0 snooze)**
+  * Quality: **Medium**

+I woke up several times at night, but fell back asleep immediately.
+It was hard to wake up in the morning but I did it without snoozing.
+I just stayed in bed for 1.25 hours on my phone because I couldn't bring myself out of bed.
+I decided not to work out this morning, partly because of laziness and partly because I didn't want to tax my body too much at once.
+It definitely feels great to be up early and have the rest of the day available.
+I'm not feeling 100% energized though; I hope I wake up more over the course of the day.